-Ohio medical marijuana users say prices still too high
+Ohio Medical Marijuana Users Say Prices Still Too High

 Due to program delays, the first Ohio sales of medical marijuana at a licensed dispensary did not occur until January 2019, Jana Hrdinova, the administrative director of the Drug Enforcement and Policy center, said in the report addressing survey results.

-“Since then, OMMCP has experienced a steep growth in the number of patients and the amount of cannabis flower and manufactured units sold,” Hrdinova said in the report.
+"Since then, OMMCP (the Ohio Medical Marijuana Control Program) has experienced a steep growth in the number of patients and the amount of cannabis flower and manufactured units sold," Hrdinova said in the report.

 But even with growth in sales and in the number of patients and caregivers, "the number of physicians with a Certificate to Recommend has actually decreased over the last 12 months," according to the survey.
 Ohio is now second to last in the number of physicians per 100,000 residents able to recommend medical marijuana.